szpajder/libacars/README.md

   fields from CPDLC position reports.

 These programs will be compiled together with the library.
-`make install` won't install them - you can find binaries in `build/src/examples` subdirectory.
+`make install` installs them to /usr/local/bin.
 Run each program with `-h` option for instructions.

 ### API documentation